buzzfeed/MockDuck/README.md

     ]
 ```

+Please note that on macOS MockDuck requires 10.12 or newer, so you will have to specify `-Xswiftc "x86_64-apple-macosx10.12"` as an argument to your `swift build`, `swift run`, and `swift test` commands.

 ### Manually

 MockDuck can also be integrated into your project manually by using git submodules.
 Once you have added your submodule, simply drag `MockDuck.xcodeproj` into your Xcode project or workspace and then have your target link against `MockDuck.framework`.